steemit/smt-whitepaper/smt-manual/manual.md

 - A: Some people like the transparency and certainty of a public cap.
 Other people think a hidden cap creates excitement and builds demand.
-One possible compromise is to publish the previous and next power of 10, for example "this ITO's cap is between 1 million and 10 million STEEM."
+One possible compromise is to publish the previous and next power of 10, for example "this ICO's cap is between 1 million and 10 million STEEM."

 - Q: How do I disable the cap?
 - A: Set it so that the cap would occur above `STEEMIT_MAX_SHARE_SUPPLY`.